 The first cattle to set foot in North America and the only breed of cattle to evolve without human management, the Texas Longhorn can thrive in country where no other breed can live; subsist on weeds, cactus and brush; range days away from water; and stay fit and fertile whether it's living in the scorching, parasite-infested tropics or in the arid, subzero winters of Montana.

-The Longhorn cow will calve before the age of two and will have a calf every year of her life, often until the age of twenty and beyond, doubling the calf production of every other breed.
+The Longhorn cow will calve by the age of two and will have a calf thereafter every year of her life, often until the age of twenty and beyond, doubling the calf production of every other breed.
 She never has trouble delivering a healthy calf, seldom needs veterinary attention, and isn't depleted by parasites.
 She will wean a strong, fat calf that is sixty percent of her own weight in seven months no matter how severe the conditions, and breed back in forty-five days after calving.
-Old Texas Longhorn ranchers boast that their cows have calves 'every nine months and fifteen minutes.'
+Old Texas Longhorn ranchers boast that their cows have calves "every nine months and fifteen minutes."

-On the brink of extinction at the turn of the twentieth century through cross-breeding to the fat English bulls that came out with the railroads in the late 1860's, the Texas Longhorn was revived by the U.S. Congress in 1927 with the establishment of a national herd at the Wichita Mountains Wildlife Refuge in Cache, Oklahoma.
-This herd endures today as the leading source of seedstock.
-Where the Texas Longhorn once carried the dreams of westward expansion into a new century, today the breed's future looms even brighter, its role redefined at the opening of yet another century as a source of naturally grown, high-quality, savory beef with the fat and cholesterol content of the leanest of seafood.
+On the brink of extinction at the turn of the twentieth century through cross-breeding to the fat English bulls that came out with the railroads in the late 1860's and with Brahman cattle brought to the Gulf coast in the 1880's, the Texas Longhorn was revived by the U.S. Congress in 1927 with the establishment of a national herd at the Wichita Mountains Wildlife Refuge in Cache, Oklahoma.
+That herd and descendants at Fort Robinson State Park in Crawford, Nebraska endure today as the leading source of seedstock.
+Where the Texas Longhorn once carried the dreams of westward expansion into a new century, today the breed's future looms even brighter, its role redefined at yet another century as a source of naturally grown, high-quality, savory beef with the fat and cholesterol content of the leanest of seafood.